JazzHR/jazzco.github.io/_posts/2015-07-19-behat-xpath-builder.md

         "is text" , "Save"   )
         ->Click();

-The DomBy functions convert the list of arguments into an XPath.
+The DomBy function uses its list of arguments to create an XPath selector.
+If an element is found it returns an object that represents the matching element.

-This is how we might assert the contents of a table:
+Here's an example of how we can assert the contents of a table:

     $ExpectedValues = array(
         array("Dave Allen"    , "Software Engineer" ),